 180 Sunset Bar

-I’ve spoken about this magical place in my last Mykonos post but I just had to include it in this list too as it was without a doubt one of my favourite nights on the island.
+I’ve spoken about this magical place in my last Mykonos post but I just had to include it in this list too as it was without a doubt one of my favourite evenings on the island.
 Perched high up on the hill makes it a bit of trek to get there but totally totally worth every step!
 The setting was picture perfect and watching the sun go down against such an incredible backdrop with some delicious cocktails made it an unforgettable evening!
 The drinks weren’t too extortionate either which was a real bonus, I mean they were still fifteen euros but in Mykonos, that ain’t so bad!

 This restaurant was recommended to us by the owners of the hotel we were staying in and every night when we walked through the town it was full to bursting which is always a good sign!
 A traditional Taverna, Niko’s feels authentically Greek and was one of the only places I actually had mezze dishes that week.
 The food was delicious and the atmosphere was great as the restaurant spills out onto the cobbled streets and was very bustling.
 The only thing I’d say is that the waiters aren’t the most attentive as they were so busy so if that’s a deal breaker for you then maybe give this one a miss!